 Do you need special travel insurance?

 Yes, when you go hiking in a mountain area, travel insurance is necessary.
 Often, regular insurance does not cover unexpected situations that happen during trekking trips at high altitudes.
-We book our travel insurance through World Nomads and are satisfied with it.
-You can easily get travel insurance for Berchtesgaden from this link at World Nomads books.
-You can also fill out the form below to receive a quote.

 Now that you’ve read about the best hikes you can do in the Berchtesgaden, use our article about Berchtesgaden to learn more about other activities that you can do.
 In this article, you can also read how to get to Berchtesgaden, where to eat, and what period is the best time to visit Berchtesgaden.

 What do you think of the walks at Berchtesgaden?
 Share your thoughts in the comments below!